-How fair the daughter of Jerusalem then !
+How fair the daughter of Jerusalem then!

 How gloriously from Zion hill she looked!

 Clothed with the sun, and in her train the moon,

 And on her head a coronet of stars;

 And girdling round her waist, with heavenly grace,

-The bow of Mercy bright; and in her hand
+The bow of Mercy bright; and in her hand,

 Immanuel's cross, her sceptre and her hope.

-Desire of every land! the nations came, And worshipped at her feet; all nations came, Flocking like doves: Columbia's painted tribes, That from Magellan to the Frozen Bay, Beneath the Arctic, dwelt, and drank the tides Of Amazona, prince of earthly streams; Or slept at noon beneath the giant shade Of Andes' mount ; or, roving northward, heard Niagara sing, from Erie's billow down To Frontenac, and hunted thence the fur To Labrador.
-And Afric's dusky swarms.
-That from Morocco to Angola dwelt, And drank the Niger from his native wells.
-Or roused the lion in Numidia's groves : The tribes that sat among the fabled cliffs Of Atlas, looking to Atlanta's wave-
+Desire of every land! the nations came, And worshipped at her feet; all nations came, Flocking like doves: Columba's painted tribes, That from Magellan to the Frozen Bay,

+Beneath the Arctic, dwelt; and drank the tides Of Amazona, prince of earthly streams; Or slept at noon beneath the giant shade Of Andes' mount; or, roving northward, heard Nigara sing, from Erie's billow down To Frontenac, and hunted thence the fur To Labrador; and Afric's dusky swarms, That from Morocco to Angola dwelt, And drank the Niger from his native wells, Or roused the lion in Numidia's groves; The tribes that sat among the fabled cliffs Of Atlas, looking to Atlanta's wave,-With joy and melody, arose and came.
+Zara awoke and came, and Egypt came, Casting her idol gods into the Nile.
+Black Ethiopia, that shadowless, Beneath the Torrid burned, arose and came.
+Dauma and Medra, and the pirate tribes Of Algeri, with incense came, and pure Offerings, annoying now the seas no more.
+The silken tribes of Asia, flocking, came Innumerous: Ishmael's wandering race, that rode On camels o'er the spicy tract that lay From Persia to the Red-Sea Coast : the king hands.

-With joy and melody arose and came.
-Zara awoke and came; and Egypt came, Casting her idol gods into the Nile.
-Black Ethiopia, that, shadowless, Beneath the Torrid burned, arose and came.
-Dauma, and Medra, and the pirate tribes Of Algeri, with incense came, and pure Offerings, annoving now the seas no more.
-The silken tribes of Asia flocking came, Innumerous: Ismael's wandering race, that rode On camels o'er the spicy tract that lay From Persia to the Red Sea coast : the king Of broad Cathay, with numbers infinite Of many lettered castes; and all the tribes That dwell from Tigris to the Ganges' wave, And worshipped fire, or Brahma, fabled god; Cashmeres, Circassians, Banyans, tender race!
-That swept the insect from their path, and lived On herbs and fruits; and those who peaceful dwelt Along the shady avenue that stretched From Agra to Lahore; and all the hosts That owned the Crescent late, deluded long ; The Tartar hordes, that roamed from Obi's bank, Ungoverned, southward to the wondrous Wall.
-The tribes of Europe came : the Greek, redeemed From Turkish thrall, the Spaniard came, and Gaul, And Britain with her ships, and on his sledge The Laplander, that nightly watched the Bear Circling the Pole ; and those who saw the flames Of Hecla burn the drifted snow ; the Russ,
+Of broad Chatay, with numbers infinite, Of many lettered castes; and all the tribes That dwelt from Tigris to the Ganges' wave, And worshipped fire, or Brahma, fabled god : Cashmeres, Circassians, Banyans, tender race, That swept the insect from their path, and lived On herbs and fruits; and those who peaceful dwelt Along the shady avenue that stretched From Agra to Lahore; and all the hosts That owned the Crescent late, deluded long ; The Tartar hordes, that roamed from Oby's bank, Ungoverned, southward to the wondrous Wall.
+The tribes of Europe came: the Greek, redeemed From Turkish thrall, the Spaniard came, and Gaul, And Britain with her ships, and on his sledge, The Laplander, that nightly watched the Bear Circling the Pole; and those who saw the flames Of Hecla burn the drifted snow; the Russ, Long whiskered, and equestrian Pole; and those Who drank the Rhine, or lost the evening sun Behind the Alpine towers; and she that sat By Arno, classic stream; Venice and Rome, Head-quarters long of sin! first guileless now, And meaning as she seemed, stretched forth her And all the Isles of ocean rose and came,

-Long-whiskered, and equestrian Pole; and those Who drank the Rhine, or lost the evening sun Behind the Alpine towers; and she that sat By Arno, classic stream : Venice, and Rome, Headquarters long of sin! first guileless now, And meaning as she seemed, stretched forth her hands.
-And all the isles of ocean rose and came, Whether they heard the roll of banished tides, Antipodes to Albion's wave, or watched The moon ascending chalky Teneriffe.
-And with Atlanta holding nightly love.
-The Sun, the Moon, the Constellations, came; Thrice twelve and ten that watched the Antarctic sleep, Twice six that near the ecliptic dwelt, thrice twelve And one, that with the streamers danced, and saw The hyperborean ice guarding the Pole.
+Whether they heard the roll of banished tides, Antipodes to Albion's wave, or watched The Moon, ascending chalky Teneriffe, And with Atlanta holding nightly love.
+The Sun, the Moon, the Constellations, came: Thrice twelve and ten that watched the Antarctic sleen.

+Twice six that near the Ecliptic dwelt, thrice twelve And one, that with the Streamers danced, and saw The Hyperborean ice guarding the Pole.
 The East, the West, the South, and snowy North, Rejoicing met, and worshipped reverently Before the Lord, in Zion's holy hill; And all the places round about were blest.